Alfresco/docs-alfresco/content-services/latest/install/ansible.md

     sudo apt install virtualenvwrapper unzip # Use your distro's package manager instead of apt if it's not Debian based
     ```

-3. Install Ansible and required dependencies in python `virtualenv`:
+3. Install Ansible and required dependencies in Python `virtualenv`:

     ```bash
     unzip alfresco-ansible-deployment-<version>.zip